thenriq/Iris_dataset_Fisher/README.md

 # INTRODUCTION
 ## What is the Iris Flower Dataset

-The IRIS FLOWER DATA SET is a classic data set introduced by Ronald Fisher in 1930[1].
-It is used in statistics methods and machine learning and consists of four continuous characters for three species of Iris: IRIS SETOSA, IRIS VERSICOLOR and IRIS VIRGINICA.
-This characters are SEPAL LENGTH, SEPAL WIDTH, PETAL LENGTH and PETAL WIDTH.
+The **IRIS FLOWER DATA SET** is a classic data set introduced by **Ronald Fisher** in 1930.
+It is used in statistics methods and machine learning and consists of four continuous characters for three species of Iris: *IRIS SETOSA*, *IRIS VERSICOLOR* and *IRIS VIRGINICA*.
+This characters are **SEPAL LENGTH**, **SEPAL WIDTH**, **PETAL LENGTH** and **PETAL WIDTH**.
 It contains 150 objects of three different classes, with 50 numeric set values in cm for each class, which one is linearly separable from the other classes, while the other classes are not linearly separable from each other.
-This data set is available for download from UC Irvine Machine Learning Repository[1]
+This data set is available for download from *UC Irvine Machine Learning Repository*[1]

 <br/>

 The species in the Iris flower dataset are distributed on the range below:

 From *position 1 to position 50*: **IRIS SETOSA**